JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

 # The Java Questions

+## Difference Between Interface and Abstract Class?

+Main difference is methods of a Java interface are implicitly abstract and cannot have implementations.
+A Java abstract class can have instance methods that implements a default behavior.

+Variables declared in a Java interface is by default final.
+An  abstract class may contain non-final variables.

+Members of a Java interface are public by default.
+A Java abstract class can have the usual flavors of class members like private, protected, etc..

+Java interface should be implemented using keyword “implements”; A Java abstract class should be extended using keyword “extends”.

+An interface can extend another Java interface only, an abstract class can extend another Java class and implement multiple Java interfaces.

+A Java class can implement multiple interfaces but it can extend only one abstract class.

+Interface is absolutely abstract and cannot be instantiated; A Java abstract class also cannot be instantiated, but can be invoked if a main() exists.

 ## In Java, what’s the difference between method overloading and method overriding?

  The difference between overriding and overloading in Java is a common source of confusion – but it is fairly simple to understand.
 Let’s start the discussion by talking more about method overloading.
 Overloading in Java can occur when two or more methods in the same class share the same name or even if a child class shares a method with the same name as one of it’s parent classes.
 But, in order to actually have overloaded methods, the methods not only have to have the same name, but there are other conditions that must be satisfied – read below to see what those conditions are.